 Wired-Marker based frontend

-Original Wired-Marker is freeware developed in Japan as part of the Integrated Database Project sponsored by the Ministry of Education, Culture, Sports, Science and Technology (development code name ScrapParty) for supporting the construction of databases.
-Tool’s concept and design belong BITS Co., Ltd. and Prof. Okubo.
+Originally Wired-Marker is freeware developed in Japan as part of the Integrated Database Project sponsored by the Ministry of Education, Culture, Sports, Science and Technology (development code name ScrapParty) for supporting the construction of databases.
+Tool’s concept and design belong to BITS Co., Ltd. and Prof. Okubo.

-Wired-Marker is licensed under Creative Common license.
-This assumes “No-Derivative works” condition which means that the modified code cannot be distributed.
+Wired-Marker is licensed under a Creative Common license.
+This assumes “No-Derivative works” condition, which means that the modified code cannot be distributed.
 According to the special agreement between BITS Co., Ltd and MPI this condition has been waived.

 Wired-Marker as well as its derivative DWAN client, is a Firefox extension that can be used with Firefox versions greater than 2.0.0.
-One can download DWAN client as an xpi-file from DASISH git-hub repository at https://github.com/DASISH/dwan-client-wiredmarker/releases.
+One can download the DWAN client as an xpi-file from the DASISH GitHub repository at https://github.com/DASISH/dwan-client-wiredmarker/releases.
 More detailed description on how to install the extension can be found in the Manual at the end of this document.
 After installation is completed, DASISH web-annotator is added to the Firefox menu.

 The source code is written in JavaScript and contains XUL files as well.
 XUL stands for XML User Interface Language, which is a user interface markup language developed by Mozilla.
 XUL is implemented as an XML dialect; it allows for graphical user interfaces to be written in a similar manner to Web pages.
 One of the possibilities to develop Firefox add-ons such as Wired-Marker is to use FoxBeans plug-in in Netbeans IDE.
 Then one will work with the NetBeans project of type Mozilla Addon.

-From the user’s point of view original Wired-Marker is a highlighter that allows to mark fragments of a web-document by different colors.
+From the user’s point of view original Wired-Marker is a highlighter that allows marking fragments of a web-document by different colors.
 An annotated fragment can be a text fragment or the whole image.
 This feature is present in DWAN client as well.
-On top of that, an annotated fragment is preserved not only in the local client’s database within the extension but also sent by DWAN client as an xml file to the backend database where it is stored.
-Synchronization of the local and the backed-database has been implemented by DASISH developers.
+On top of that, an annotated fragment is preserved not only in the local client’s database within the extension but also sent by DWAN client as an XML file to the backend database where it is stored.
+DASISH developers have implemented synchronization of the local and the backed-database.

-The fragment is represented by the X-Path link that consists of the link to the page and the fragment descriptor defining the location of the fragment in original document.
-The information about the color is represented in the fragment part as well.
+The fragment is represented by the XPointer link that consists of the link to the page and the fragment descriptor defining the location of the fragment in original document.
+The information about the color is represented in the fragment as a CSS-property in the fragment as well.

 Another user can view that annotation in his/her DWAN client simply by reloading the annotated page.
-An annotation made by other instances of DWAN client are listed in the directory of “incoming” annotations on the left-hand side of the browser window.
+An annotation made by other instances of DWAN client is listed in the directory of “incoming” annotations on the left-hand side of the browser window.

 The corresponding annotated fragment appears as a light-yellow colored fragment.

 The original colors, set up by other instances of the client, are not displayed, but they are saved on the database and transferred by the server on GET request of the client.
-Upgrading DWAN client so that it will interpret correctly the color, is left to the future work.
+Upgrading the DWAN client so that it will interpret the color correctly, is left to the future work.

-Annotations in “incoming” folder always come from the backend database and generated by another instance of the DWAN client.
+Annotations in the “incoming” folder always come from the backend database and are generated by another instance of the DWAN client.
 Annotations generated by “this” client are distributed across the subfolders (“markers”) of the local folder according to their colors.